-From Paris to Rome, NY to Tokyo you might find a few places to match your criteria.
-But there's only one restaurant that will truly rock your world...
+From Paris to Rome, New York to Tokyo, you might find a few places to match your criteria.
+But there’s only one restaurant that will truly rock your world.

 Welcome to the Rock Restaurant, Zanzibar.
 It’s quite something, isn’t it?
-The gnarled rock, reaching out of the ocean like an extension of the reef, with a rickety wooden staircase and charming moss adorning the roof.
-It looks like the kind of business a mermaid would start when pushed from her aquatic existence by an oil spill.
+The gnarled rock reaching out of the ocean like an extension of the reef, with a rickety wooden staircase and charming moss-topped roof.
+It looks like the kind of business a mermaid would start.

 So, what’s on the menu?
 Pretty much what you’d expect for a restaurant in the middle of the sea.
 The gleeful chefs have unlimited access to fresh and abundant local resources, so we’re talking about some of the best seafood in the world, served expertly with a range of wines and cocktails.

 That’s right, there’s only 14 tables, which means you have to book far in advance to avoid disappointment.
-But when you’re enjoying your cocktail, surrounded by azure waters at all sides with palm trees swaying lazily in the distance, you’ll recognise that this is about as good as it gets.
+But when you’re enjoying your cocktail, surrounded by azure waters with palm trees swaying lazily in the distance, you’ll recognise that this is about as good as it gets.